Setting up a storage for Docker images.

-The container registry is an essential part in most remote MLOps stacks.
+The container registry is an essential part of most remote MLOps stacks.
 It is used to store container images that are built to run machine learning pipelines in remote environments.
-Containerization of the pipeline code creates a portable environment which allows code to run in an isolated manner.
+Containerization of the pipeline code creates a portable environment that allows code to run in an isolated manner.

 ZenML comes with a few container registry flavors that you can use: